-Ezana the great of Axum, One of the two powerful brothers, was ruler of the Kingdom of Aksum an ancient kingdom centered in what is now Tigrai, ruling the present day Eritrea and Ethiopia as far as Yemen and part of Suda.
-King Ezana became the first King in Africa to receive Christianity and made his Kingdom the first Christian Kingdom in the continent.
-He minted coins with the sign of cross on them so as to spread his religion throughout his Kingdom and neighboring kingdoms and trading partners.
+Ezana the great of Axum, One of the two powerful brothers, was the ruler of the Kingdom of Aksum an ancient kingdom centered in what is now Tigrai, ruled present-day Eritrea and Ethiopia as far as Yemen and part of Suda.
+King Ezana became the first King in Africa to receive Christianity and made his Kingdom the first Christian Kingdom on the continent.
+He minted coins with the sign of the cross on them so as to spread his religion throughout his Kingdom and neighboring kingdoms and trading partners

 The church’s claim to antiquity is enhanced by multiple ancient artifacts in the adjoining museum.
 The mummified bodies of the two brother-kings are interred within the Holy of Holies in this church and the religious servants and local guides narrate that the last priest who tried to open the coffin to take a peek inside had his hands badly burnt by supernatural fire, dissuading further clerical curiosity-seekers from following his example.

 This church has been in continuous use for nearly 1800 years (except for a few periods of political instability).
 This is an active church with a large congregation–and because the church is well-known due to its antiquity, it is a site of pilgrimage for devout Orthodox believers.
 The day of pilgrimage is 4 Tiqmti (which works out as October 14 in GC calendar).